vseryakov/backendjs/README.md

         3. Start the scheduler and the web server at once

                 bkjs run-backend -master -web

+    * etc/crontab.local - additional local crontab that is read after the main one, for local or dev environment

 * `images` - all images to be served by the API server, every subfolder represent naming space with lots of subfolders for images
 * `var` - database files created by the server